 Determine one boundary you need to set.
 Look at the negative implications if you don’t set the limit.
 Identify what the new boundary should be and set it!
 Avoid checking your phone or work emails.
 Say ‘no’ when your clinic manager asks you to take on another project.
 Work on changing your charting so you can STOP charting at home!
 Implement smart phrases into your electronic medical record to save time charting (here is a Jumpstart List of Smart Phrases for Nurse Practitioners).
 Make it a priority to spend more time with your family.
-Nurse practitioners can overcome burnout by creating a better work-life balance.
+APRNs can overcome nurse practitioner burnout by creating a better work-life balance.

 For time management and charting tips, check out The Nurse Practitioner Charting School– The one stop for all documentation resources created specifically for nurse practitioners.
 Learn more at www.npchartingschool.com